 In recent years, bike-sharing service is very popular in the Mainland.
 In general, users of different bike rental companies must pay certain amount of deposit before using the service.
 However, some e-shopping platforms provide deposit-free bike rental service.
 Further details are available from common search engines on the internet.

 Shanghai is the largest transportation hub for railway within the eastern costal region and Yangtze river delta area.
 The city is well connected to many mainland cities including Anhui, Jiangsu, Zhejiang, Fujian and Jiangxi province through intercity routes.
-There are three railway stations which are located in the urban area of Shanghai, namely Shanghai Railway Station, Shanghai South Railway Station and Shanghai Hongqiao Railway Station, that provide such intercity and hi-speed train routes.
+There are four railway stations which are located in the urban area of Shanghai, namely Shanghai Railway Station, Shanghai South Railway Station, Shanghai Hongqiao Railway Station and Shanghaixi Railway Station, that provide such intercity and hi-speed train routes.

 To purchase the railway tickets, passengers would be required to provide valid travel documents containing the passengers' names and other identification information (Home Visit Re-entry Permit for Hong Kong and Macao residents, applicable and valid passports etc.).
 Passengers may, based on their preferences, choose their desired travel date, time and seats.
 In order to purchase train tickets, passengers may visit the ticketing offices located at relevant railway stations, via ticketing hotlines (8621-12306), or purchase online via website (Please refer to the website of China Railway Customer Service Center below).